fgolemo/mcdp/README.md

     $ sudo python setup.py develop

-Omit the sudo if you have a virtual environment.
+Omit the sudo if you have already set up a virtual environment.

 ## Getting started